• Skip to primary navigation

 While walking, open the Legend field on the map to get turn-by-turn directions.
 If Google Maps is tracking properly (occasionally, in some areas, it glitches) you’ll see a small blue ball that represents you on the map.
 That’s especially helpful in keeping track of where you actually are on the route.

-TIP: Google Maps may lose it’s connection to you for portions of this walk, so do have a printed copy of the route directions with you, just in case.
+TIP: Google Maps may lose it’s connection to you for portions of this walk (those hills!), so do have a printed copy of the route directions with you, just in case.

 Alameda Neighborhood Boundary Map